Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Since PUSH / POP operations on the list structure support both left-to-right and right-to-left,
+Since PUSH / POP operations on list structures support both left-to-right and right-to-left.

 Alias Method |